-Perfect for a special breakfast or brunch--impress your guests with this bakery look-alike!
+Perfect for a special breakfast or brunch that's sure to impress with this bakery look-alike.

 - 4 to 4 1/2 Cups Pillsbury BEST All Purpose or Unbleached Flour

 - 1/3 Cup sugar

 - 1 Cup milk